 Algae is the only plant-based source of DHA and EPA omega-3s.
 These two omega-3s provide significant benefits on their own, from supporting your heart health to maintaining healthy joints.
 These nutrients are particularly important because the body can only produce them in small amounts on its own.

 However, these omega-3s provide even more benefits when combined with protein.
-Omega-3 fatty acids help you make the most of your protein intake by promoting muscle protein synthesis and minimizing muscle protein breakdown.
+Omega-3 fatty acids help you make the most of your protein intake by supporting muscle protein synthesis and supporting muscle health.
 By influencing these two processes, omega-3s can help support muscle growth and maximize your body’s protein usage.

 6. It May Be the Future